 If your site gets 10,000 views per day, and your conversation rate percentage is 20%, then you’re in pretty good business, and we congratulate you!
 If, however, your conversion of those 10,000 visitors into customers is less than 2%, then something is amiss.
 If you are an ecommerce store and trying to sell online your ecommerce SEO should have a CRO plan to improve your conversion rate,

 Having a great website and paying for good ads isn’t enough.
-You need the follow-through, the intended action, to be taken by your site visitors.
 You need them to arrive on your website, browse a little, and then take the action you want.
 You can improve your CRO to make these things happen.
 A great SEO Package can dramatically change the way your business grows.

-There are three specific steps you should take when setting up your search engine optimisation plan.
-These steps will ensure that your website looks professional, backed by a trustworthy team, and ready to give service at a moment’s notice.
+There are three specific steps you should take when setting up your search engine optimisation plan in Australia.
+These steps will ensure that your website looks professional, backed by a trustworthy team, and ready to give a great first impression for your business.

 Identify your target audience.
 Identify the ideal customer or client your business is targeting.
 Your SEO can specifically reflect tags and metadata for these people, so make sure that everything is designed around your target audience.

-Make sure your entire brand reflects your personal and business story.
+Make your website your brand story.
 Don’t get “too creative” and start designing a webpage with mixed themes.
 Just like a clothing outfit can look jumbled and unattractive with too many different styles of elements added, so also can a website look distrustful and iffy when the themes, story, and context do not match each other.
 An example would be if your website markets to baby boomers but the colours and style are all in Modern Parisian Millenial style.
 Instead, the colours should be warm, homey, and indicative of the 1970’s.